daveho/nearly_c/README.md

 This is a lexer and parser for a substantial subset of C.

-C features that are missing:
+C features that are (currently) missing:

 * Typedefs
-* Arrays
-* Pointers
 * Variadic functions
 * Abstract declarators (e.g., omitting a parameter name from a function declaration)
+* Pointers to functions
+* Pointers to arrays
+* Returning a pointer from a function

 There are probably other things that are missing or don't work.

-I will probably add arrays and pointers at some point.

 There are also some restrictions.
 For example, a storage class specifier (`static` or `extern`) must precede the type in a declaration or definition,